KiaraGrouwstra/terranix/doc/man-packerix_hcl.refsection.md

 ## escaping expressions

-The form `${expression}` is used by packerix and terraform.
+The form `${expression}` is used by packerix and packer.
-So, if you want to use a terraform expression in packerix, you have to escape it.
+So, if you want to use a packer expression in packerix, you have to escape it.
 There are the two context, multi and single line strings.